 According to Catherine Kerr, a researcher at the Martinos Center for Biomedical Imaging and the Osher Research Center, individuals who practiced mindfulness had an easier time ignoring distractions, which is also why they displayed higher productivity levels than those who did not meditate.

-13. Meditation is linked to greater amounts of gray matter in the frontal areas of the brain and the hippocampus.
+13. Meditation is linked to greater amounts of gray matter in the brain’s frontal areas and the hippocampus.

 According to mindfulness meditation stats, more grey matter in the brain may lead to longer-lasting emotional stability, better focus, and more positive emotions.
 Not only that, but meditation is also shown to reduce the decline of cognitive functions due to old age.